 If this is a single provider entity with no combined entities, the information for the contracted provider will be used as that of the combined entity.
 For a combined entity that submitted a cost report in a prior year, these dates will be based on the dates from the prior cost report.
-For a combined entity that is reporting for the first time this year, the dates are based on the contract beginning date and the assumption that the provider is on a calendar fiscal year, so has an ending date of 12/31 of the cost report year.
-If these dates are not correct, contact HHSC PFD at costinformationPFD@hhs.texas.gov for assistance.
+For a combined entity that is reporting for the first time this year, the dates are based on the contract beginning date and the assumption that the provider is on a calendar fiscal year, so the report has an ending date of December 31st of the cost report year.
+If these dates are not correct, contact HHSC PFD at CostInformationPFD@hhs.texas.gov for assistance.
 Failure to assure that the reporting period is correctly identified will result in the cost report being returned and all work done on the report being deleted from the system.

-This reporting period should include the earliest date the combined entity had a contract with HHSC during the entity's fiscal year ending in 2022 and run through the earlier of the end of the combined entity's 2022 fiscal year or the last date on which the combined entity held a contract with HHSC.
+This reporting period should include the earliest date the combined entity had a contract with HHSC or DFPS during the entity's fiscal year and run through the earlier of the end of the combined entity's fiscal year or the last date on which the combined entity held a contract with HHSC or DFPS.
 This date span must match HHSC records regarding the effective dates of the combined entity's current contract(s).
 If there is a discrepancy, the cost report will be rejected as unacceptable and returned for proper completion.

-To change the provider's corporate fiscal year for cost-reporting purposes, the provider must send written notification to HHSC PFD.
-The notification should include the name of each affected contracted provider and contract numbers.
+To change the provider's fiscal year for cost-reporting purposes, the provider must email HHSC PFD at costinformationpfd@hhs.texas.gov.
+The notification must come from the owner or authorized signatory and should include the name of each affected contracted provider, all 3-digit Cost Report Group Codes, and all 9-digit contract numbers.
 The notification should also include documentation from the IRS approving the change.
 The provider must state the effective date of the change and the previous corporate fiscal year.
-HHSC PFD will notify the provider in writing about how to handle each month for cost-reporting purposes since no cost report can cover more than 12 months.
-If the provider faxes the notification, it must be followed with an original in the mail.
+HHSC PFD will notify the provider about how to handle each month for cost-reporting purposes since no cost report can cover more than 12 months.
 For contracting purposes, HHSC Provider Enrollment must be notified on the appropriate forms.